victorysoftworks/standard-gamepad-typescript/README.md

 ```

 The degree of joystick movement is represented by a floating-point value between -1.0 (left/up) and 1.0 (right/down).

+If neither joystick is being moved, the values will all be 0.
+If there is no gamepad connected, this method returns an empty object (`{}`).

 ### Check Gamepad State within Callbacks